MexrlDev/MexrlDev/README.md

 - Console modding, menus, and homebrew app development when time and firmware allow.
 - Beginner in reverse engineering — I do small tooling and UI work for exploit menus as I learn.

-Short asnwer: I like solving problems, helping people, and modding stuff.
+In Short: I like solving problems, helping people, and make stuff better and helpful.

 ---